 Data Access Committee

 The Data Access Committees (DACs) plays a crucial role in the governance of data access within the DSI Africa Consortium.
 It evaluates and decides whether and on what conditions to make data available to bone fide researchers that apply for data.
 The DAC ensures that data access requests are evaluated fairly and in alignment with the ethical guidelines, privacy standards, and research objectives.

+Following completion of the HE²AT Center funding, data oversight will need to be maintained either through continuation of the existing DAC provided funding is available; or through the DS-I Africa.

+Where it is the case that the HE²AT Center does not own the data instances in the Consortium-Shared data, these data will be destroyed.

-Membership of the DAC: representative representativesStudy Principal Investigators; independent scientists from outside the HEAT Center.
+Membership of the DAC: UCT ethics representative; ELSI team representative; eLwazi representatives; Study Principal Investigators; independent scientists from outside the HE²AT Center.

+Terms of reference:

 We follow a protocol in reviewing data access requests, outlined in the steps below: